INTRODUCTION TO THE NATURAL ENVIRONMENT WITH LABORATORY

 Web Page: http://homepage.smc.edu/selby_william/

 - Field Trips: In addition to our required field trips during class/lab time, I encourage all of you to attend our optional field trips this semester.
-They include our full weekend trip to the Wind Wolves Preserve on May 9-11 and a local one-day trip on Saturday, April 5 to places such as the Santa Monica Mountains.
+Dates: They include our full weekend trip to the Whitewater Preserve on Oct.
+24-26 and two local one-day trips on Saturday and Sunday, Oct.
+11 and 12 to places such as the Santa Monica Mountains.
 We will study coastal, mountain, desert and human landscapes and the forces and processes that are shaping them, including natural and human history.
 To get details, click Geog 35 on my home page.

 - Student Learning Outcomes (SLOs)